opengisch/QField-docs/documentation/how-to/advanced-how-tos/plugins.en.md

 - **Application Plugins:** Installed globally across QField and active across all projects upon application launch.

 !!!
 Note
-    QField displays a permission dialog before activating a plugin, allowing you to grant or deny execution permissions for individual plugins.
+    QField will display a permission dialog before activating a plugin, allowing you to grant or deny execution permissions for individual plugins.

 ### Project-Specific Plugins